BabylonJS/OldDocumentationSite/content/How_To/scene/Multi_Canvases.md

 The system will render the scene on the main canvas using the defined camera as the active camera.

 A view cannot be rendered if the underlying scene is using multiple active cameras (eg. scene.activeCameras.length > 0)

+## Demo
+You can see a live demo here: https://www.babylonjs.com/Demos/Views